-Jack then saw an Oncologist at St. Mary's in Lewiston and had a PET scan.
+September 2016: Jack saw an Oncologist at St. Mary's in Lewiston and had a PET scan.
 Since Mesothelioma is a rare disease, local doctors in our area (and in many other states) are not experienced in treating it so we decided to consult with a Mesothelioma specialist at Dana Farber Cancer Center/Brigham & Women's Hospital in Boston.
 We met with a Thoracic Oncologist at Dana Farber and a Thoracic surgeon at Brigham & Women's hospital (BWH) who specialize in Mesothelioma.
 On September 15th, at BWH, ,Jack had a lung tissue biopsy, and he had a surgical procedure called a Pleurx Catheter to help keep his lung free of fluid and thereby help his breathing.
-With the insertion of this catheter, it allowed us to drain fluid from his lung at home,
+With the insertion of this catheter, it allowed me to drain fluid from his lung at home,

-Our Chauffeur for all the Boston trips, brother Terry, will take us for Jack's follow-up visit to BWH on September 26.
+Our Chauffeur for all the Boston trips, my brother Terry, will take us for Jack's follow-up visit to BWH on September 26.
 This is for a post-op recheck and biopsy results; the result will identify which specific cancer cells are involved and help us determine the next course of action.